 - Knowing Spanish can be very beneficial when living here.

-This is truly one of the most beautiful and affordable countries on our list.
+This is truly one of the most beautiful and affordable countries to retire on our list.
 You can live comfortably in Bolivia for around $1,000 a month.

 You are sure to fall in love with Costa Rica’s amazing climate, low cost of living, and affordable healthcare options.
 They have a great government that has been making peaceful and strong moves for years.
 Early on, they abolished their army to help enhance the country’s education and healthcare systems.

 In addition, some great benefits are:

 - They are known for their immense safety and neutrality.
 This leads to a slower way of life.

 - The country is very progressive, LBGT rights friendly, and very judgment-free!
 If you do not fit the “norm” you are sure to still fit in here.

 - The healthcare system that is offered in Costa Rica is very unique.
 Residents of the country can pay a small percentage of their income to be on a socialized medicine program.
 This can also be blended with a private policy for optimum coverage.

 To live comfortably in the country, you will need to make around $2,000 a month.
 Of course, if your retirement budget can handle it, a little more money can always give you a more luxurious life.
 However, there are several housing options and you can find things that fit your budget in a location you love.